Updated card for Impact No Surrender

 Jay White vs. Eric Young

-Honor No More (PCO, Vincent, Mike Bennett, Matt Taven, Kenny King) vs. Team Impact (Eddie Edwards, Josh Alexander, Rich Swann, Rhino, Chris Sabin)
+Honor No More (PCO, Vincent, Mike Bennett, Matt Taven, Kenny King) vs. Team Impact (Eddie Edwards, Steve Maclin, Rich Swann, Rhino, Chris Sabin)

 If HNM wins, they can stay in Impact, but must leave if they lose.